 My rating: 4 stars

 Norrell is not the most likeable of characters.
-He is described as someone who thinks himself to naturally be able to achieve greatness, as arrogant and as a perfectionist.
-Although publicly he is always cautious about using certain types of magic, his desire of seeing it restored to England and he being the one to do it makes him overstep the limits he before thought best not to cross, like dealing with a dangerous but hilarious fairy.
+He is described as someone who thinks himself to be naturally able to achieve greatness, as arrogant and as a perfectionist.
+Although publicly he is always cautious about using certain types of magic, his desire to see it restored to England and him being the one to do it makes him overstep the limits he before thought best not to cross, like dealing with a dangerous but hilarious fairy.
 He speaks of a modern type of magic, a kind that is different from the one used during the reign of the Raven King.

 Jonathan Strange & Mr Norrell has more to offer besides magic, though.
 There are throughout the book many moments of social criticism.
-The role that characters like Drawlight and Lascelles play in society is used to criticise those who give too much importance to appearances and gossiping.
-Other types of criticism focus on women rights, slavery and the differences of treatment related to social class.
+The role that characters like Drawlight and Lascelles play in society is used to criticise those who give too much importance to appearances and gossip.
+Other types of criticism focus on women’s rights, slavery and the differences in treatment related to social class.

-Overall Jonathan Strange & Mr Norrell is quite an entertaining read that sometimes has a Jane Austen feel to it, but with added sparkles of magical practices.
+Overall, Jonathan Strange & Mr Norrell is quite an entertaining read that sometimes has a Jane Austen feel to it, but with added sparkles of magical practices.
 The ending is quite emotional and completely dismissed my doubts about Jonathan Strange really loving his wife.
-I would like to know more about the future of these characters, so if a sequel was ever published, I would definitely read it.
+I would like to know more about the future of the characters, so if a sequel is ever published, I will definitely read it.